carlosdagos/blog/posts/2016-07-01-nowhere-near-the-mouse.markdown

 ## Further reading

 I don't just use these apps for productivity, there's plenty more that can be used, like Alfred, which is quite popular.
-I also use Snapit, to align my windows using the keyboard.
+I also use ShiftIt, to align my windows using the keyboard.

 In other \*nix systems there's plenty of other cool, free, tools to be used,